cucumber/cucumber-jvm/cucumber-core/README.md

 | io.cucumber.core.eventbus.RandomUuidGenerator       | Thread-safe, collision-free, multi-jvm  | ~1                                 | Reports may be generated on different JVMs at the same time.
 A typical example would be one suite that tests against Firefox and another against Safari.
 The exact browser is configured through a property.
 These are then executed concurrently on different Gitlab runners. |
 | io.cucumber.core.eventbus.IncrementingUuidGenerator | Thread-safe, collision-free, single-jvm | ~130                               | Reports are generated on a single JVM                                                                                                                                                                                                                                          |

-The performance gain on real project depend on the feature size.
+The performance gain on real projects depends on the feature size.

 When not specified, the `RandomUuidGenerator` is used.

 ## Plugin ##

-By implementing the Plugin interface classes can listen to execution events inside Cucumber JVM.
+By implementing the Plugin interface, classes can listen to execution events inside Cucumber JVM.
 Consider using a Plugin when creating test execution reports.

 ## FileSystem ##